Manidatta1/Visual-Question-Answering/README.md

 ---
-title: "Visual Question Answering with Multimodal Architectures"
+Title: "Visual Question Answering with Multimodal Architectures"
-description: "VQA system using answerability classification and answer generation models on the VizWiz dataset"
+Description: "VQA system using answerability classification and answer generation models on the VizWiz dataset"
 ---

 # 🤖 Visual Question Answering with Multimodal Architectures